 From an interview with Mickey Hoffman, author of School of Lies

 I want the main characters to have a “quest.”
-The quest can be a real journey or one in their heads and if there’s mystery involved all the better.
+The quest can be a real journey or one in their heads, and if there’s a mystery involved, all the better.

 From an interview with Michael Murphy, author of Scorpion Bay